Vancouver-Datajam/Gender-Gap-in-the-Energy-Sector/README.md

 Other officers: The other officer category consists of individuals who occupy one of the following positions: secretary, assistant secretary, treasurer, assistant treasurer, secretary-treasurer, controller, auditor, and others.

 Size (assets): Company size was determined by assets, then classified by quartiles.
-More specifically, smaller firms were classified in the first quartile, small-to-medium companies were classified in the second quartile, medium-to-large firms were classified in the third quartile and larger firms were classified in the fourth quartile.
+More specifically, smaller firms were classified in the first quartile, small-to-medium companies in the second quartile, medium-to-large firms in the third quartile, and larger firms in the fourth quartile.